red-gate/level-up-academy/web-training/TypeScript/Unit 2 - Narrowing/Instructions.md

 - Open and read ex3.ts
 - Change the Feed function to output the pet's name.
 Why the name field is accesible in this context?
-- Use instanceof to feed the dogs
+- Use [instanceof](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#instanceof-narrowing) to feed the dogs
 - Are both dogs being fed?
 If not, then why?
-- Use a type predicate functions to feed Fluffy
+- Use a [type predicate function](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#instanceof-narrowing) to feed Fluffy

 # Discriminated unions